usaid-cs/yesterday-i-learned/random.md

 - Companies want to [turn their brands into household names](https://en.wikipedia.org/wiki/Brand_awareness), but not so much that it turns into the product category itself.
 See: [Nintendo calling their products "videogame consoles" to make sure "Nintendo" is not what they're making](https://www.reddit.com/r/todayilearned/comments/ah9wsh/til_nintendo_pushed_the_term_videogame_console_so/), and [Velcro calling their things "hook and loops"](https://www.youtube.com/watch?v=rRi8LptvFZY) so "Velcro" remains the name for the real deal.
 - The [500 rule of astrophotography](https://petapixel.com/2015/01/06/avoid-star-trails-following-500-rule/) (i.e. taking photos of stars): if you keep your shutter open for too long, stars will start to trail and look bad.
 Use _500 Divided By the Focal Length of Your Lens (in mm) = The Longest Exposure (in Seconds) Before Stars Start to “Trail”_.
 If you have a 24mm lens, then 500/24 says you can only open your shutter for 20 seconds.
 Note: [focal length](https://en.wikipedia.org/wiki/Focal_length) is not the [focal point/distance](https://en.wikipedia.org/wiki/Focus_%28optics%29), which can be infinity.
 - Remove creases on leather by [(alright)](https://www.youtube.com/watch?v=ITj9_wEzlDk) ironing it over an old T-shirt.
 - The [world's longest fossilised shit](https://www.cbsnews.com/news/longest-fossilized-poop-to-be-sold-at-auction/) is over 3 feet (1 metre) long.
+The "passer of this remarkable object is unknown".
 - China builds so many high speed trains because they have the political will to.
 China built a money-losing high-speed railway into Xinjiang to [promote ethnic unity](https://www.youtube.com/watch?v=0JDoll8OEFE), i.e. bring the place closer to Beijing so the region can be controlled.
 They did the exact same thing with Hong Kong, except at least it makes financial sense.
 Some Hong Kong people don't like it because there is now a spot inside the Hong Kong station that is part of China, violating the autonomy promised by the Basic Law.
 - According to the anime, shellder changes shape [when the snowpoke wants to evolve](https://bulbapedia.bulbagarden.net/wiki/File:Slowking_evolution_anime.png).
 - SSDs with [quad level cells](https://www.anandtech.com/show/13752/anandtech-year-in-review-2018-ssds) now exist.
 They are even more rubbish than before, with 15 different voltages to read in a single cell.
 "Most QLC SSDs are being rated for about 0.1 drive writes per day for five years, about a third of the write volume of low-cost TLC SSDs."